AsleepCoffee/albion-zerg-manager/README.md

 ## To do

-- Update the drop down for signup to now allow you to pick the same one twice
+- Update the drop down for signup to not allow you to pick the same one twice
 - Update the backend page for dropping signed up players
 - Add nav bar to the configure comp page and the configure event page
 - Fix the time for next event.
 If it's over a day away it puts the wrong ammout of hours.
 I think it's not subtracting the dates?